The Acme Book Club

 The Withers Library

-In 1897, Sarah Rice Withers, then a resident of Bloomington, Illinois, and formerly a member of the Nicholasville Presbyterian Church, bequeathed a sum of money to “the trustees of the Presbyterian Church of Nicholasville, Kentucky” for the purpose of founding and establishing a public circulating library to be called the Withers Library.
+In 1899, “the trustees of the Presbyterian Church of Nicholasville, Kentucky” received a donation from Sara Rice Withers, a former member of the church, for the purpose of founding and establishing a public circulating library to be called the Withers Library.

-After receiving the Withers bequest, which amounted to $32,943, the trustees rented and equipped a room on the ground floor of the building at Maple and First Street.
+After receiving the Withers bequest of $32,943, the trustees rented and equipped a room on the ground floor of the building at Maple and First Street.
 Some 1,200 additional books were purchased, a librarian and assistant employed, and professional help obtained to catalog the books.
 This facility operated on a full time basis six days a week until 1906.

 Although not originally affiliated with the Withers Library or its then current trustees, an additional library service to the community was inaugurated during the late 1950’s and 1960’s.
-A bookmobile and book collection was furnished by the State Department for Libraries and Archives to the Jessamine County Board of Education.
+The State Department for Libraries and Archives furnished a bookmobile and book collection to the Jessamine County Board of Education.